 How to Make BBQ Chicken Thighs (In the Oven)

 1. Pat chicken thighs dry (this allows the skin to become its crispiest self), sprinkle with seasoning salt, and sear them on the stove until the skin is beautiful, golden, and crispy.

-A Note on Grease: Head up if you’ve never cooked chicken thighs on the stove before, they will sizzle and pop while they cook.
+A Note on Grease: Heads up if you’ve never cooked chicken thighs on the stove before.
+They will sizzle and pop while they cook.
 You can turn down the heat a little if it’s really stressing you out or use a splatter screen (I love these things) to contain any splatters.